tornikegomareli/swift-ai-agent/README.md

 - "Find and show me all .swift files in the project."
 - "Create a new file called 'test.txt' with 'Hello, world!' as its content."

-## Future Improvements
+## Some future Improvements

 - Add support for more tools (e.g., network requests, system information)
 - Implement streaming responses for better UX
 - Add authentication management for the API key
 - Support for multiple conversation sessions
-- Improve error handling and recovery
-- Add tests
+- Ask permission for changing or creating file

 ## License